tenzir/tenzir/web/docs/user-guides/manage-a-pipeline/README.md

 [run-a-pipeline]: ../run-a-pipeline/README.md

-The diagram below illustrates the various states as a state machine, where circles correspond to states and arrows to state transitions:
+The diagram below illustrates the various states, where circles correspond to states and arrows to state transitions:

 ![Pipeline States](pipeline-states.excalidraw.svg)